Network-Maritime-Complexity/Structural-core/code/README.md

 Positional argument:

 + *parts_of_the_manuscript*: select the manuscript parts whose results you want to reproduce; multiple parts can be selected at a same time, and by default all parts are selected.
 Parts are listed as follows:
-     - Degree_centrality_distribution_and_assortativity: for reproducing the results in the subsection titled "Degree centrality distribution and assortativity".
-     - Economic_small_world_ness: for reproducing the results in the subsection titled "Economic small-world-ness".
+     - Basic_topological_properties_and_economic_small_world_ness: for reproducing the results in the subsection titled "Basic topological properties and economic small-world-ness".
-     - Multiscale_modularity_and_hubs_diversity: for reproducing the results in the section titled "Multiscale modularity and hubs diversity".
+     - Multiscale_modularity_and_hubs_diversity: for reproducing the results in the subsection titled "Multiscale modularity and hubs diversity".
-     - Defining_structural_core: for reproducing the results in the subsection titled "Defining structural core".
-     - Topological_centrality_of_the_structural_core: for reproducing the results in the subsection titled "Topological centrality of the structural core".
+     - Gateway_hub_structural_core: for reproducing the results in the subsection titled "Gateway-hub structural core".
-     - Significant_importance_of_core_connections: for reproducing the results in the subsection titled "Significant importance of core connections in supporting long-distance maritime transportation".
-     - Structural_embeddedness_and_economic_performance_of_world_ports: for reproducing the results in the section titled "Structural embeddedness and economic performance of world ports".
+     - Structural_embeddedness_and_economic_performance_of_ports: for reproducing the results in the subsection titled "Structural embeddedness and economic performance of ports".
-     - Structural_core_and_the_global_trade: for reproducing the results in the section titled "Structural core and the global trade".
+     - Structural_core_and_international_trade: for reproducing the results in the subsection titled "Structural core and international trade".

 Possible usage, for example:

 ```
 python run.py  # To reproduce the quantitative results reported in the main article

-python run.py Degree_centrality_distribution_and_assortativity  # To reproduce the quantitative results reported in the subsection titled "Degree centrality distribution and assortativity"
+python run.py Basic_topological_properties_and_economic_small_world_ness  # To reproduce the quantitative results reported in the subsection titled "Basic topological properties and economic small-world-ness"

-python run.py Degree_centrality_distribution_and_assortativity Defining_structural_core  # To reproduce the quantitative results reported in the subsection titled "Degree centrality distribution and assortativity" and in the subsection titled "Defining structural core".
+python run.py Basic_topological_properties_and_economic_small_world_ness Multiscale_modularity_and_hubs_diversity  # To reproduce the quantitative results reported in the subsection titled "Basic topological properties and economic small-world-ness" and in the subsection titled "Multiscale modularity and hubs diversity".
 ```

 Note: After performing the code, the results will be saved in a folder labeled with the corresponding *parts_of_the_manuscript*, inside the folder "output" in the folder "[Article code](./Article%20code)".